ultrazohm/ultrazohm_sw/docs/source/hardware/altium/ordering_at_JLC/ordering_at_JLC_docs/LCSC_Part_Number.rst

 If there is no LCSC part number yet, you have to pick a suitable component from `JLC's component library <https://jlcpcb.com/parts>`__ and add the LCSC part number to the parameter in the UltraZohm library as shown in the screencast below.

 .. note:: It might be not obvious but the availability of JLC's components is a major constraint, since it may vary and you have no possibility to get any other parts than those available in their library.
 It is also possible that components might be out-of-stock without change of re-stocking.
 Therefore, it is strongly recommended to use parts that have as many pin- and footprint-compatible replacements available as possible.
+However, it is worth to mention that it is possible to pre-order parts at JLC using the `pre-order parts feature <https://support.jlcpcb.com/article/151-how-to-build-your-own-parts-library-in-jlcpcb>`_.

 .. figure:: screencasts/update_lcsc.gif
        :width: 1200